jgauchia/IceNav-v3/README.md

 pio run --target upload
 ```

+Note: For production version don't forget unset these environment variables.

 If the GPS module supports multiple GNSS, uncomment the following flag in the platformio.ini file under the build_flags section

 ```bash